tkr22777/teaching-cs-630/week_04/02_ddl_drop_truncate.md

 ### Example 2: DROP TABLE with Dependencies (CASCADE CONSTRAINTS)

+When a table is referenced by foreign keys in other tables, you need `CASCADE CONSTRAINTS` to drop it.
+This automatically removes those dependent foreign key constraints.

 ```sql
 -- Drops table and all dependent constraints automatically
 DROP TABLE temp_students CASCADE CONSTRAINTS;